If you saw the total eclipse in 2024 (or you missed it!) you have three chances in the next three years to see another. But you will have to travel.

 But chances are the frames taken at the start and end when the sky is lit by full moonlight will be blown out.
 It will still take some manual camera adjustments through the eclipse.

-For a still-image composite, you should instead expose properly for the Moon’s disk at all times, a setting that will change every few minutes, then take a long exposure at mid-eclipse to pick up the stars and Milky Way.
+For a still-image composite, you should instead expose properly for the Moonโs disk at all times, a setting that will change every few minutes, then take a long exposure at mid-eclipse to pick up the stars and Milky Way.
 The short Moon shots are then blended into the base-layer sky image later in processing.

+Framing the eclipse path for the start of the sequence.
 Framing the path so the Moon ends up at a desired location on the frame.

-If the camera has been well-framed and was not moved over the 3.5 hours of the eclipse, the result is an accurate and authentic record of the Moon’s path and passage into the shadow, and not a faked atrocity!
+If the camera has been well-framed and was not moved over the 3.5 hours of the eclipse, the result is an accurate and authentic record of the Moonโs path and passage into the shadow, and not a faked atrocity!

 But creating a real image requires a lot of work at the camera, and at the computer.